Skip to main content

 • No dividend yield as of 2026.

-• Ongoing: Expansion of REITs into new sectors such as data centers and cell towers could lead to higher returns.
+• Expansion of REITs into new sectors such as data centers and cell towers could lead to higher returns.

-• Ongoing: The fund's share value fluctuates more sharply than bond funds, reflecting the inherent volatility of the real estate market.
+• The fund's share value fluctuates more sharply than bond funds, reflecting the inherent volatility of the real estate market.

 • Increased Demand for Real Estate as an Inflation Hedge: With inflation concerns persisting in 2026, real estate is viewed as a potential hedge against rising prices.
 VNQ, by providing exposure to a diversified portfolio of REITs, can benefit from increased investor interest in real estate as a store of value.
 The global real estate market is estimated to reach trillions of dollars, offering significant growth potential for REITs and related investment vehicles like VNQ.
 This trend is ongoing and could drive increased investment in VNQ.